isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-CN/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-us-government/gcc.md

 ## <a name="office-365-us-government-community-and-myanalytics"></a>Office 365 美国政府版社区和 MyAnalytics

-MyAnalytics 是根据 Office 365 服务的 FedRAMP 控件实现进行设计和运行，但尚未经 3PAO 进行 Office 365 年度 FedRAMP 审核。如有必要，请先咨询合规性主管，然后再为组织中的用户启用 MyAnalytics 服务。
+MyAnalytics is designed and operated in accordance with the FedRAMP control implementation for Office 365 services, but has not yet been reviewed by a 3PAO as part of the Office 365 annual FedRAMP audit.
+If necessary, please consult with your compliance office before enabling MyAnalytics services for users in your organization.

 ## <a name="office-365-us-government-community-cloud-gcc-customer-support"></a>Office 365 美国政府社区云（GCC）客户支持